 We follow the admissions criteria of the Eastern Multi-Academy Trust.
 A copy of the Trust’s admissions policy can be found on the Trust’s policies page.

+There are various opportunities for parents and new children to come into school to help with the settling in process.
 We host annual parents meetings to introduce the curriculum for the year and provide an opportunity to visit the classrooms and meet the staff.

 Admission for Pupils with SEND